Locomotion and haptic interfaces for VR exploration

 Prerequisites: This module has no strict prerequisites.
 However, it is suggested to have acquaintance with the basic topics of Robotics 1 and Robotics 2, or with those treated in Autonomous and Mobile Robotics.

-ECTS credits for this module: 3 credits (out of 12 credits for the whole course).
+ECTS credits for this module: 3 credits (out of 12 credits for the entire course).

 Lectures for this module

-Period: first part of first semester (end of September-early November 2016; 4 to 6 weeks)
+Period: second part of first semester (mid of November - December 2017; 4 to 6 weeks)

 Distribution of students according to the course of study:

 A.A.
 2017/18: 26 MARR (3 international), 7 MCER (2), 1 PhD Sapienza (-); Total: 34 students (30 present at first lecture)